salvipeter/quadfit/notes.md

 1. All free control points of the sextic patches are placed according to a C1 Coons mask.

-1. *(TODO: Here we should approximate the sampled points with the remaining free control points.)*
+1. As an alternative, we can approximate the sampled points with the remaining free control points.
+Here we have the option of releasing some of the previously fixed control points, which seems to lead to better results.
+Ribbons should still be interpolated, but all other vertices may be free to move (of course this makes the whole curve approximation and direction blending process useless).
+This results in a patch that is only approximately C0/G1 between the quads, but the errors are very low and overall quality is much better.

+1. If, in the previous step, an approximate C0 approach was taken, the boundary control points of adjacent quads should be unified by taken the mean of their position.
+(At inner vertices, we already know the correct positions.)